jacksondoherty/Multiply/README.txt

 Multiply!
-1v1 Third Person Shooter for PC (in development).
+1v1 Online Third Person Shooter for PC (in development).

 You are a minion.
 Your opponent is a minion.
 You can clone yourself to produce helper minions to fight your opponent and hide